 Your Nest thermostat will only use True Radiant to turn on your system early when someone is home.
-If everyone's away and your thermostat is set to Eco Temperatures, it will wait until the first person comes home to start heating. if you use Home/Away Assist, your thermostat will stay in Eco Temperatures while your home is unoccupied.
+If everyone’s away and your thermostat automatically set itself to Eco Temperatures, it will wait until the first person comes home to start heating.

 Radiant heating systems are very efficient but they can take a long time to warm your home.
 So starting to heat your home early is essential to reach your preferred temperature by the time you arrive.
 There are two options to do this:

-You can also use a solution like Google Now to automatically start heating to the target temperature when you're on the way home.
+- You can use a solution like Google Assistant to automatically start heating to the target temperature when you’re on the way home.

 Nest thermostats detect what wires you have inserted into the connectors to tell what kind of heating and cooling system you have.

-If you don't see True Radiant settings on your Nest thermostat or in the app:
+If the True Radiant settings don't appear on your Nest thermostat or in the app:

 To troubleshoot, first check what kind of system you have installed, then check your thermostat's wiring: